antimof/UxPlay/README.txt

 ChangeLog
 =========

-1.44 2021-12-13 Omit hash of aeskey with ecdh\_secret if sourceVersion
-\<= 280.33 (this supports AirMyPC); internal rearrangement of where this hash is done.
+1.44 2021-12-13 Omit hash of aeskey with ecdh\_secret (his supports AirMyPC), or use unhashed key for audio, hashed key for video (this supports iO 9 and iOS 10 clients reporting sourceVersion \< 330 ); make internal rearrangement of where this hash is done.
 Replace decodebin by h264-specific elements in the GStreamer video pipeline.
 Fully report initial communications between client and server in -d debug mode.

 1.43 2021-12-07 Various internal changes, such as tests for successful decryption, uniform treatment of informational/debug messages, etc.,